Communications and Computing & Engineering Building

 PRR 514.
 Public Relations and New Media.3 Credits.

 This course addresses the impact of new media on public relations.
-It focuses on conducting public relations campaigns online and responding to public relations issues via new media, such as social networking and bookmarking sites, blogs, podcasts/vodcasts, discussion boards and conferences, wikis and mobile media.
+It focuses on conducting public relations campaigns online and responding to public relations issues via new media, such as social media, artificial intelligence, augmented reality, virtual reality, and other interactive digital technologies.
+The course also explores how these platforms shape communication strategies, engagement, and public perception.

 Prerequisites: None